vasilakisfil/blog.fil.vasila.is/content/post/with-pattern-in-ruby.md

 <% end %>
 ```

+Another good thing with this pattern is that you can see the scope of `dep` variable
+so it doesn't pollute your whole (template) namespace.

 Usually long diameters is not the best thing to have, but when you do have them
 this little thing could help you make your code more beautiful :)